dxe/petition-websites/packages/email-petition/src/google-maps-places-autocomplete-api.md

-# Google Places Autocomplete API Documentation
+# Google Maps Places Autocomplete API Documentation

 ## Overview

-The Google Places Autocomplete API provides real-time place predictions based on partial user input.
+The Google Maps Places Autocomplete API provides real-time place predictions based on partial user input.

-**Note**: The petition system uses the NEW Google Places API (v1) with POST requests and JSON body, not the legacy API with GET parameters.
+**Note**: The petition system uses the NEW Google Maps Places API (v1) with POST requests and JSON body, not the legacy API with GET parameters.

 ## Response Structure